eduk8s-tests/lab-tkg-aws-installer/workshop/content/installing-harbor-registry/09-add-connectivity-api.md

 sed -i 's/^\( *\)bootstrapProxy: *$/\1bootstrapProxy: "false"/' tanzu-registry/values.yaml
 ```

 This is not required as for this guided installer we will not be populating the Harbor instance with images used when creating workload clusters.
+Also, because we aren't overriding DNS and are relying on a public hostname, the IP address also shouldn't strictly be used, but we set it anyway just in case.

 Finally, we need to set ``registry.rootCA``.
 This has to be set to the certificate authority (CA) used for the inbound ingress of the Harbor instance.